renerocksai/renerocksai.rki/README.md

 ### Caveats

+- SSL certificates need to be in ./frontend/certs (see above)
 - There are 2 API servers:
     - one for the Sitzungsprotokolle
     - one for the Zusatzmaterial which also includes the Sitzungsprotokolle